systechafrica/systechafrica.github.io/accounts/payablesPayments.md

 Accrual Register stores records for a scheme’s earned revenues e.g., contributions or other forms of payments and incurred expenses that have yet to be received or paid.

 Click the **Accruals Register** link to open the Accounts Accruals window where accruals are listed and a link to create a new Accrual is located.
 The records in the grid table can be filtered by invoice type, particulars, date, or creditors name.
-A selected entity can also be approved from the **Approval** menu and **invoices processed** for payment from the Accrual options menu as shown below:
+A selected entity can also be approved from the **Approval** menu and invoices processed for payment from the **Accrual Options** menu as shown below:

 <img  alt="Accrual Register" width="95%" height="auto"  class="center"  src="../media4/acc017.png">

-Clicking the **New Accrual** link from the **Operations** menu will open a dialogue box where settings for a new Accrual payment are done as shown below:
+Clicking the **New Accrual** link from the **Operations** menu will open a dialogue box where settings for a new accrual payment are done as shown below:

 <img  alt="New Accrual" width="90%" height="auto"  class="center"  src="../media4/acc018.png">

 ## Direct Payments Register

 Direct Payments Register stores records for all direct payments made by a scheme.
+Select a direct payment from the list and view its details by clicking the **Details** button, **Certify** and **Authorize** the payment by clicking the respective menu items from the **Payments Calculation** drop-down menu.
+From the **Posting** drop-down menu, you can post, unPost, tie payment to invoice or create invoice from the payment as shown below:

 <img  alt="Direct Payments Register" width="95%" height="auto"  class="center"  src="../media4/acc019.png">